TritonDataCenter/manatee-state-machine/migration_plan.md

 It is an open question whether we should do this work first and make sure morays are rolled out before manatees.

-## Open Questions
+## Closed Questions

 1. Can we confirm [A, [B, C']] topology work?
+Yes, I recreated by setting up a 3-node manatee cluster, disabling the manatee-sitter on the async, updating the async's /manatee/pg/data/recovery.conf to point to the primary, and starting up the async "manually" (with sudo -u postgres /opt/local/bin/postgres -D /manatee/pg/data).
+Then putting data into te primary, I could see the data show up on the async.
+Also, the primary's pg_stat_replication table showed it as an async.
-2. Is it safe if morays are attempting to write to an old sync or async?
+1. Is it safe if morays are attempting to write to an old sync or async?
 Will those happily accept writes?
+Tried by manually hacking a moray instance to connect to the sync and then the async.
+Both responded with the same error:
+   "InternalError: unable to create bucket; caused by error: cannot execute INSERT in a read-only transaction" So the answer is "yes", morays talking to either an old sync or an old async is safe.

+## Open Questions

-3. Should we attempt to automate putting the preemptive cluster state there by a newly deployed C'?
+1. Should we attempt to automate putting the preemptive cluster state there by a newly deployed C'?
-4. Should we make Morays backward compatible?
+1. Should we make Morays backward compatible (as described above)?
-5. What should the init_WAL be when initial cluster state is written?
+1. What should the init_WAL be when initial cluster state is written?